baderaharsh/navigation-section-DeliMeals/README.md

 Step 12 - New feature added to remove specific meal from the list.
 Used pop() with data passing to previous page and retrieving passed data using .then() with Navigator.

+Step 13 - Completed filter feauture.
+For applying filters, used SwitchListTile and boolean values to apply filters.

+Step 14 - Finished the app after completing favorites section by removing remove feature that was added before and using same floating action button to add and remove the meal as a favorite.